Understanding your prescription

 OD, stands for 'oculus dextrum', which are the readings for your right eye.
 OS, stands for 'oculus sinistrum', which are the readings for your left eye.

 In the box diagram above, you will see 'SPH', which stands for 'SPHERE' and 'D' stands for 'dioptres'.
-This is the reading that will determine the measurement for how long-sighted (hyperopic) and short-sighted (myopic) you are:
+This is the reading that will determine the measurement for how farsighted (hyperopic) and nearsighted (myopic) you are:

-- You are short-sighted if your SPH measurement is minus.
+- You are nearsighted if your SPH measurement is minus.

-- You are long-sighted if your SPH measurement is plus.
+- You are farsighted if your SPH measurement is plus.

 What is myopia?

-This means you are short-sighted, and struggle to see things that are a distance, but can focus on things that are near.
+This means you are nearsighted, and struggle to see things that are a distance away, but can focus on things that are near.

 What is hyperopia?

-This means you are long-sighted.
+This means you are farsighted.
 You are able to see things that are a distance away but struggle with focusing on things that are nearby.

 What is presbyopia?